Subject Pronouns

 Generic or Impersonal 'You'

-'You' can also be used as an 'impersonal pronoun.'
-In this case it does not necessarily address someone, but it shows a general law or situation.
-Look at these examples:
+In addition to being used as a personal pronoun, 'you' can also be used as an impersonal pronoun in certain contexts.
+In this case, it does not address or refer to a specific person, but rather represents a general law or situation.
+Look at this example:

 You cannot smoke here.

-In this example, 'you' refers to all the people in general.
+In this example, 'you' refers to all people in general.

 Third-Person Singular Pronouns

-Third-person singular has three forms in subjective personal pronouns: 'he,' 'she,' and 'it.'
-This is one of the only cases in the English language in which gender plays a role in grammar.
-In English, the grammatical gender of a noun is usually the same as its natural gender, which means a man is male in grammar and a woman is female; however, there are some important exceptions:
+Third-person singular has three forms in the subject case: 'he,' 'she,' and 'it.'
+This is one of the only cases in the English language where gender plays a role in grammar.
+In English, the grammatical gender of a noun is usually neutral; however, there are some important exceptions:

 Third-person Pronoun 'She'